mdbell/awtea/docs/SHADER_DESIGN.md

 ## Overview

-This VM executes shaders on a stack machine using **fixed-point integer arithmetic** for all values.\
+This VM executes shaders on a stack machine using 32-bit IEEE-754 floating-point arithmetic (float32) for all values. **All numeric stack values are 32-bit floats (e.g., 1.0f, 0.5f, -0.0f, etc.)**
-Constants, uniforms, and pixel inputs are drawn from separate tables.
-The VM is extensible for SIMD in the future.

-**All numeric stack values are 32-bit signed integers in 16.16 fixed-point format**\
-(e.g., 0x00010000 = 1.0, 0x00008000 = 0.5, 0xFFFFFFFF = -0.0000153...)

 ## Constants